greenageinfo/greenageinfo.github.io/policies/coc.md

 ### Dos

-1. Please ensure your visitors are properly authorized by you, before they enter Greenage.
+1. Please ensure your [visitors](/info/visitors) are properly authorized by you, before they enter Greenage.
 All visitors must comply with Greenage Resident Code of Conduct.
 The onus is on the hosts to ensure this.
 2. Report any safety hazards, suspicious persons or unauthorized entries to Security immediately.
 3. Inform the Estate Manager  with your contact details, if your flat will be unoccupied for more than a week.
-It is advisable to leave a key with neighbours to avoid any forced access to your apartment.
-Please close all water, power and gas valves to avoid leakages and potential penalties due to damages to other flats.
+Please close all water, power and gas valves.
+See here the detailed [vacation checklist](info/vacation).
 4. Report to the facility team if your smoke detectors are not operational

 ### Don'ts